 - I don’t like playing with too many threats.
 Counter-Cat runs a threat suite of 4 Wild Nacatl, 4 Delver of Secrets, 4 Tarmogoyf, 2 Hooting Mandrills, and 2 Snapcaster Mage.
 Nearing aggro-level threat density was my main beef with iGrow, which also runs sixteen creatures.
 I’d almost always rather be protecting one threat than committing a second.

 - I don’t like having hard answers for resolved creatures.
 This quirk may have something to do with my years of playing grow strategies.
 Call me crazy, but casting Path to Exile on a fat Tarmogoyf just feels dirty to me.
 I don’t think it should be allowed.
 It makes me want to apologize to my opponent.
 It makes me want to take a shower.

 - I don’t like creatures that do things.
-Of Counter-Cat’s threats, only the Snaps “do things,” but they’re integral enough to the deck’s strategy to deter me from playing them.
+Of Counter-Cat’s threats, only the Snaps “do things,” but they’re integral enough to the deck’s strategy to deter me from not playing them.
 Obviously, Counter-Cat offends less than a deck like GW Hatebears or Grixis Midrange, but I would never consider playing those decks for this reason.

 The revelation I may have outgrown Counter-Cat led me to box up the deck and return to my roots with Monkey Grow.
 I didn’t play much before the Super Series outside of a few matches on Cockatrice and some coffee shop games with my BFFL (a true Counter-Cat devotee), and I’d settled on a list by then.